-SAMI provides funding for individual students and student organizations who promote, projects and/or events that are designed to increase self-development and educate the campus community on multicultural issues through an academic lens.
+SAMI provides funding for individual students and student organizations that promote, projects and/or events that are designed to increase self-development and educate the campus community on multicultural issues through an academic lens.

-Due to the COVID pandemic, the SAMI grant will not be providing funds for any travel, in-person conferences, on-campus events that do not enforce social distancing or exceed the number of people allowed for gatherings by the University of Michigan.
-When public health and University policy allows, we will continue to fund projects as previously dictated.
+Due to the COVID pandemic, the SAMI grant committee will evaluate funds for travel, in-person conferences based on CDC and U-M guidelines.
+On-campus events that do not follow University guidelines/protocols such as mask requirements, enforcing social distancing or exceed the number of people allowed for gatherings by the University will not be granted funding.
+We will continue to fund projects/events throughout the school year as long as public health and University policy allows.

 The Office of Academic Multicultural Initiatives (OAMI) created Student Academic Multicultural Initiatives (SAMI) in 1993 to provide students and student organizations with a source of funds for involvement in academic multicultural activities.